ShekharGaikwadDS/mlproject/README.md

 ## Machine Learning End-to-End Project

-## This project aims to predict gemstone prices using machine learning.
-The project consists of the following phases:
+## The project consists of the following phases:

 **Data Ingestion**
 The data is first read as a CSV file.
 Then, the data is split into training and testing sets and saved as CSV files.